-You first define the substances you want to search, and the concentration of those substances in the reference vials of the analysis.
+Definition: You first define the substances you want to analyze, and the concentration of those substances in the reference vials.
 This process is called the Definition.
-The application volume of each vial on the plate, associated with the concentration, gives the quantity applied for each reference.
+The quantity applied of each reference will be calculated by using the application volume and the defined concentration.

-When the substances and the peaks are defined, you associate them.
-This process is called the Substance Assignment.
+Substance assignment: When the substances and the peaks are defined, you associate them.
+This process is called Substance Assignment.
 For a substance assigned to a peak belonging to a reference application, the height or the area of the peak is associated with the quantity applied.

-For a given substance, the set of couples (quantity applied, height or area of the peak) for references applications are projected on an XY plan, and a regression algorithm is used to find an appropriate regression curve for these reference points.
-Peaks coming from tracks applied as sample also have a height (and an area).
+Calibration: For a given substance and for the reference tracks, the set of couples (quantity applied, height or area of the peak) are projected on an XY plan, and a regression algorithm is used to find an appropriate regression curve for these reference points.
+Peaks coming from sample tracks also have a height (and an area).
 The regression algorithm calculates the quantity of the substance applied in the sample.
-This process is called the Calibration.
+This process is called Calibration.

-In the end, the Results are displayed.
-The quantity of substance applied in each sample application computed during the calibration, associated with the volume applied of the vial, gives the estimated concentration of each searched substance in each sample vial concerned.
+Results: In the end, the Results are displayed.
+The quantity of substance applied in each sample application computed during the calibration, associated with the applied volume, gives the estimated concentration of each searched substance in each sample vial concerned.
 This is the main result of the quantitative evaluation.